opencoff/ovpn-tool/README.md

    * Uses "tun" mode
    * Server pushes its tunnel address as the default gateway for all client traffic
-   * Server pushes its tunnel address as the DNS address so that all DNS lookups on the client can be handled inside the tunnel.
-The server will need additional software such as unbound to provide DNS server functionality.
+   * Server pushes its tunnel address as the DNS server so that all DNS lookups on the client can be handled inside the tunnel.
+The server will need additional software such as `unbound` to provide DNS server/cache functionality.
    * The Client and Server configurations uses the `tls-crypt` option to ensure that the server is protected with an additional layer of encryption to thwart DoS attacks.